-Net position of the Center's governmental activities increased \$12,493,046 during fiscal year 2019.
-Total governmental expenses of \$103,987,356 were offset by program revenues of \$110,367,439 and general revenues of \$6,112,963.
-Program revenues supported 100% of the total governmental expenses.
+Net position of the Center's governmental activities increased \$388,283 during fiscal year 2021.
+Total governmental expenses of \$129,819,836 were offset by program revenues of \$124,014,224 and general revenues of \$6,193,895.
+Program revenues supported 95.53% of the total governmental expenses.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2019
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2021 (UNAUDITED)

 The primary sources of revenue for governmental activities are derived from tuition and contracted fees for services provided to other entities.
-These revenue sources comprised 89.17% of total governmental revenue in fiscal year 2019 and are the main reason for the overall increase in revenues.
+These revenue sources comprised 85.10% of total governmental revenue in fiscal year 2021 and account for a portion of the overall increase in revenues.
+The other factor in the increase is operating grants and contributions which increased due to the effects of implementing GASB Statement No. 84, as well as, additional Federal grant funding available as a result of the COVID-19 pandemic.

-Total expenses increased \$22,101,685 or 27.0%.
-As previously discussed, the effects of GASB 68 and 75 (net pension and net OPEB liabilities) greatly distort this comparative analysis.
-The following calculation illustrates the change in net position for fiscal years 2019 and 2018 without the effects of pension and OPEB expense.
+Total expenses increased \$9,450,872 or 7.85%.
+This is primarily a result of increased service requests the Center's members, particularly for pupil support services.
+The effects of GASB 68 and 75 also played a part in the increase.
+As previously discussed, this can greatly distort a comparative analysis of expenses from year to year.
+The following calculation illustrates the change in net position for fiscal years 2021 and 2020 without the effects of the pension and OPEB calculations.